 The second assassin, a Russian monster, nearly kills Castle in his room, but Castle also kills him.
 As Saint’s men come, the tenants cure Castle’s wounds and hide him in his hidden elevator.
 Glass tortures a tenant by plucking each of his piercings with pliers after he and another tenant refuse to reveal Castle’s location.

 They send one of their men to intercept Castle, but Castle kills him after they leave.
-Mickey helps Frank by disguising him as an anonymous blackmailer and lures Glass into a certain particularly planting Livia’s car in there and finally putting her earrings in Glass’s bed.
+Mickey helps Frank by disguising him as an anonymous blackmailer, luring Glass into a certain particular planting Livia’s car in there, and finally putting her earrings in Glass’s bed.
 Howard finds the earring and stabs Glass.
 He then accuses Livia of having an affair with Glass while she argues that the deceased was gay.